carlos-gg/digitalgarden/content/AI/Anomaly and Outlier Detection.md

 	- Dbscan is a density based clustering algorithm, it is focused on finding neighbors by density (MinPts) on an ‘n-dimensional sphere’ with radius ɛ.
 A cluster can be defined as the maximal set of 'density connected points' in the feature space.
 	- Dbscan then defines different classes of points: core, border and outlier points.

+### For Time series
+- Z-Score: The z-score method is a statistical technique that involves calculating the mean and standard deviation of the time series data.
+Outliers are identified as data points that fall beyond a certain threshold (typically, 3 standard deviations from the mean).
+- Grubbs' Test: Grubbs' test is a statistical test that uses the maximum deviation from the mean to identify outliers.
+It involves calculating the test statistic (G-value) and comparing it with a critical value from a t-distribution.
+If the G-value is greater than the critical value, the data point is considered an outlier.
+- Moving Median/MAD: Moving median/MAD (Median Absolute Deviation) is a non-parametric approach that involves calculating the median and absolute deviation of the data within a sliding window.
+If a data point deviates from the median by a certain threshold (typically, 3 times the MAD), it is considered an outlier.
+- Exponential Smoothing: Exponential smoothing is a technique that involves smoothing the time series data by assigning weights to the data points.
+Outliers are detected by comparing the actual data with the smoothed data.
+Data points that deviate significantly from the smoothed data are considered outliers.
+- ARIMA: ARIMA (Autoregressive Integrated Moving Average) is a time series modeling technique that can be used to detect outliers.
+The residuals from the ARIMA model can be analyzed to identify data points that deviate significantly from the expected values.
+- Seasonal Hybrid ESD (S-H-ESD) method: This method is a seasonal extension of the ESD method (Extreme Studentized Deviate) and is used to detect anomalies in time series data that has a seasonal component.
+It works by identifying and removing seasonal trends in the data before applying the ESD method.
+- Singular Spectrum Analysis (SSA) method: This method involves decomposing the time series into different components using singular value decomposition (SVD) and then identifying outliers in the resulting components
+- ML techniques, such as Isolation Forest, Local Outlier Factor, and One-Class SVM.
+These methods are based on the idea that outliers are rare and different from the majority of the data points.
+Isolation Forest method uses a random forest approach to identify outliers in the time series data.
+It works by partitioning the data into subsets and then identifying subsets that are smaller than expected.

 ## Code
 - #CODE [Pyod](https://github.com/yzhao062/pyod)